Driver Services provides a link between Card Services client drivers

 ordinary PC Card IO device

-field can be used for any sort of private data structure
+The priv field can be used for any sort of private data structure

 needed to manage the device.
-The next
+The next field can be used to build

-structures, for drivers that can
+linked lists of dev_link_t structures, for drivers that can

 handle multiple instances.